jzwood/ledgerdemain/spec.md

 FEEDBACK:
   - spider web slowdown
-  - enemies too close to entrance can cause unfair deaths
   - spell box in top left looks unintentional when empty
   - game over next steps are ambiguous

-BUGS:
-  - lightning can sometimes be gained too soon
-  - can be perma-stuck by grinding at entrance/exit seam